Taiwopeter-babs/BookARoom/README.md

 If you find this project interesting, I'm open to collaborations and other interesting projects with C#/.NET.

 Thank you for visiting.

+I'm open to criticisms and suggestions on improvements I could make.